 The job opportunities in the tech industry are among the fastest growing in the country.
-Yet, because women remain woefully underrepresented in STEM careers, most of those vacancies will be filled by men.
-In 2017, according to the US Department of Commerce, women held 47 percent of all jobs in the US, but only 24 percent of STEM jobs.
+Yet, because women remain underrepresented in STEM careers, most of those vacancies will be filled by men.
+In the most recent report by the US Department of Commerce, women held 47 percent of all jobs in the US but only 24 percent of STEM jobs.

 But that disparity won’t hold for long if the following organizations have anything to say about it.
 Below are 20 amazing organizations working with women and girls across the country to ignite their passions for STEM, raise awareness of available opportunities, and help them develop the skills they’ll need to succeed in the future.